< Terug naar resultaten

 • 2

-Today we drive inland to the Thingvellir World Heritage Area, where the world's first 'democratic parliament' meeting took place - the area became Iceland's first National Park in 1928 and a World Heritage area in 2004.
-Sitting right on top of a major fault line it is the best place in Iceland to see the continental drift - the movement of the Eurasion and North American tectonic plates.
-Here they are literally pulling the earth apart as they inch away from each other causing the land between to subside.
-Not surprisingly the area abounds with waterfalls, immense fissures and the largest lake in the country.
-We then carry on to see the world famous geysers.
-The most reliable eruption comes every 5-10 minutes from one called 'Strokkur'; the 30-metre jet of water and steam is spectacular.
-To round off the day we drive a short distance on to Gullfoss, a huge dramatic waterfall located in a 70m deep canyon of River Hvita (White River).
+After our welcome briefing, in which we meet the tour leader and discuss the adventures ahead, we drive inland to Thingvellir, where the world’s first democratic parliament took place – the area became the first Icelandic national park in 1928 and a World Heritage site in 2004.
+Sitting right on top of a major fault line, it is the best place in Iceland to see the continental drift – the movement of the Eurasian and North American tectonic plates.
+Here they are pulling the earth apart as they inch away from each other, causing the land between to subside.
+Not surprisingly, the area abounds with waterfalls, immense fissures and the largest lake in the country.
+We then carry on to see the world-renowned geysers.
+The most reliable eruption comes every five to 10 minutes from the 98ft (30m) Strokkur geyser.
+To round off the day, we drive a short distance to Gullfoss, a huge waterfall in a 230ft (70m) deep canyon forged by the Hvita River (White River).
+Accommodation: Hótel Fljótshlið or Hótel Drangshlíð (or similar)

 • 3